lifo101/cisco-automation/README.md

 cisco-automation
 ================

-Control Cisco devices from its CLI via ssh/telnet
+Control Cisco devices from its CLI via ssh/telnet.
+This class required the Expect perl module.